approov/quickstart-ios-swift-alamofire/README.md

 ## RUNNING THE SHAPES APP WITH APPROOV

 Install the `ApproovShapes.ipa` that you just registered on the device.
 You will need to remove the old app from the device first.
+Please note that you need to run the applicaiton with Approov SDK on a real device and not a simulator.
 If using Mac OS Catalina, simply drag the `ipa` file to the device.
 Alternatively you can select `Window`, then `Devices and Simulators` and after selecting your device click on the small `+` sign to locate the `ipa` archive you would like to install.

 ![Install IPA Xcode](readme-images/install-ipa.png)